Multilevel Digital Contact Tracing: Methodology and Results

 \subsubsection{Indirect Tracing}

-To prepare the second-level (indirect) close contact list of $P_2$, we observe that $P_3$ and $P_5$ are possible candidates (Fig. \ref{ExampleContactGraph}).
-However, we can not confirm this by observing only the presence of edges and non-zero contact vectors.
-Now, we need to analyze the respective contact vectors.
-Remarkably, the listing and pruning of second and higher-level contact list can be prepared through numerical operations on the equivalent decimal integer values corresponds to the binary contact vector where $c_{0}$ as LSB and $c_{n-1}$ as MSB of the binary number.
-We know that for any binary integer number, the weight of a higher significant position ($2^i$) is always greater than the sum of all weights at lower significant positions ($i-1$ to $0$) \cite{cormen2009introduction}.
-For this reason, if the decimal value of any binary number (say $v_1 = val(\bm{c}_{(P, P^{'})})$) is greater than equal to decimal value of another non-zero binary number (say $v_2=val(\bm{c}_{(P^{'}, P^{''})})$), indicates that at least one close contact occurs earlier for the close contact vector corresponds to $v_1$ than all close contacts corresponds to $v_2$ (Lemma 1 and 2 in suppl.).
-We use this clue to solve the multilevel contact tracing in $\mathcal{G}$ by implementing $\sigma$.
+To prepare the second-level (indirect) close contact list of $P_2$ on day $6$, one can observe that $P_3$ and $P_5$ are possible candidates (Fig. \ref{ExampleContactGraph}).
+However, we can not confirm this by observing only the presence of edges and nonzero CCQs.
+Now, we need to analyze the associated CCQs.
+Remarkably, the listing and pruning of second and higher-level contact lists can be prepared through numerical operations on the equivalent decimal integer values corresponding to the aligned binary CCQ where $c_{0}$ as Least-significant bit (LSB) and $c_{n-1}$ as Most-significant bit (MSB) of the binary number.
+In other words, $c_0$ points to the latest day, and $c_{n-1}$ points to the oldest day close contacts (Appendix sec.
+3).